-One day after the Tour denied its members permission to participate in the competing LIV Golf Invitational Series, multiple players who had no intention of leaving said Wednesday that the decision should not be surprising.
+One day after the PGA Tour denied its members permission to participate in the competing LIV Golf Invitational Series, multiple players who had no intention of leaving said Wednesday that the decision should not be surprising.

 Justin Thomas was asked about the decision by PGA Tour commissioner Jay Monahan one day before the start of the AT&T Byron Nelson at McKinney, Texas.